PaulDapolito/EasyTeX/documents/description.md

-# Project description and plan
+# Project Description and Plan

 My project is called EasyTeX, and it is a domain-specific language for quickly creating clean, shareable, and nicely-formatted LaTeX documents.
 EasyTeX will offer support first for the typesetting of technical problem sets, and will be expanded to support the creation of any technical document.